nextstrain/nextclade/docs/user/migration-v3.md

 ## 2. Some alignment parameters are removed

-Due to changes in the alignment algorithm, the following parameters are no longer used and the corresponding CLI arguments and JSON fields under `alignmentParams` in `pathogen.json` (previously `virus_properties.json`) were removed:
+Due to changes in the seed alignment algorithm, the following parameters are no longer used and the corresponding CLI arguments and JSON fields under `alignmentParams` in `pathogen.json` (previously `virus_properties.json`) were removed:

   ```text
   --min-seeds          (minSeeds)